Looking for an easy bow you can make in minutes. Here are the step-by-step (and a video) instructions on how to make a bow.

 Notch the end of the ribbon and start folding the ribbon in a six-inch layer.

-Step 2: Keep folding the ribbon
+Step 2: how to make a bow by folding ribbon

 Fold the ribbon 10 times (when you count the ends you should have 10 folds.